AwkwardTurtle42/AwkwardTurtle42.github.io/SRD/Combat.md

 Any actions that carry risk require a Save as usual, usually against the creature you’re engaged with.

-If it’s not clear which side should act first, make a DEX Save vs the opposition to act before them.
+The players' side always acts first in a Round.
+However, if the players are at risk of being surprised or caught flat footed, each player should make a DEX Save versus the opponent.
+Failure means they do not take an action during the first round, success means they act first as usual.

 ## Attacking